How Do Moisturizers Work?

 1. Fatty Acids And Lipids In Moisturizers Can Affect Skin Health

 Various types of fatty acids can help reduce inflammation [9], while other fatty acids can increase inflammation.
 The microbiome on the skin digests lipids in moisturizers and breaks them into short-chain fatty acids that play a role in inflammation and stabilizing the microbiome.
 So, both the type of fatty acids in moisturizers and the type of bacteria present on the skin regulate the effect of moisturizers on the immune system.
 This is why the type of fatty acid in moisturizers is important.
 Some fatty acids reduce inflammation, some decrease pigment production and some fatty acids increase pigment production.
 Fatty acids can also affect how well the moisturizer and other skin care products used in the same skin care routine penetrate into the skin.
-In other words- your choice of moisturizer greatly affects skin health and how well your skin routine works.
+In other word, your choice of moisturizer greatly affects skin health and how well your skin routine works.

-2. Prebiotics And Probiotics In Moisturizers
+2. Prebiotics and Probiotics In Moisturizers

 Probiotics and prebiotics are often found in moisturizers[10].
 Probiotics are live organisms, while prebiotics are like fertilizers for specific types of bacteria.
 It is too early to recommend the use of pre and probiotics in moisturizers because we do not know which bacteria are most beneficial to preserve skin health.
 It is most likely that diversity of skin bacteria is healthier than an abundance of one type of bacteria.
 Pre and probiotics can favor one or two types of bacteria, decreasing diversity[11].